 There is pörkölt and there is paprikás (a stew with a lot of sweet paprika and tejföl).
 Though the two are usually referred to as absolutely separate dishes, the ingredients, the method of preparations and the outcome are so similar that, broadly speaking, paprikás can be described as a type of pörkölt.
-The word pörkölt literally means ‘roasted’ and the dish is made of beef, pork, lamb, chicken, pork or liver (varieties depend on the region) cooked with onion, paprika and other spices, resulting in a juicy dish served with another Hungarian gastro-curiosity, the nokedli (egg noodle dumpling).
-As the old saying goes ‘It’s not a real Sunday without pörkölt.
+The word pörkölt literally means ‘roasted’ and the dish is made from beef, pork, lamb, chicken, pork or liver (varieties depend on the region) cooked with onion, paprika and other spices, resulting in a juicy dish served with another Hungarian gastro-curiosity, the nokedli (egg noodle dumpling).
+As the old saying goes ‘”It’s not a real Sunday without pörkölt”.

 Dobos torte is among the most prominent Hungarian dishes, made from sponge cake layered with chocolate buttercream and topped with caramel.